brendoncarroll/go-p2p/README.md

 - **Integer Multiplexing**
 This is the simplest possible multiplexing scheme, it does not support asking, and prepends an integer, encoded as a varint to the message.

+- **String Multiplexing**
+Another very simple multiplexing scheme.
+It does not support asking.
+It prepends a length prefixed string to the message.

 - **Dynamic Multiplexing**
 A service which multiplexes multiple logical swarms, over the same underlying transport swarm.
 Each multiplexed swarm is identified by a string, and a registry of multiplexed swarms is used to map each to an integer.